Cameron Doolittle, President and CEO

 Megan Reynolds, Web Development

 Megan helped launch the Jill’s House website in 2010 and served as the webmaster, developing Jill’s House online Facebook community along the way.
-A junior at Harvard University, Megan first became connected with Jill’s House when she was growing up and was a part of the McLean Bible Church family.
+A senior at Harvard University, Megan first became connected with Jill’s House when she was growing up and was a part of the McLean Bible Church family.
 Because Megan has a cousin who was born deaf, her life experiences have fostered a passion for helping children with special needs.

 Christine Walls, Director of National Programs